 Once I actually started writing arrangements for the cello and violin, I was just mesmerized with how beautiful the two instruments sounded together.
 Since I was venturing into uncharted territory for me and trying to write music for an uncommon combination, it was especially gratifying to have the support and co-arranging collaboration with Christopher Rex, principal cellist of the Atlanta Symphony Orchestra.
 He thought Flip-Flop Melodies was very cute, educationally sound and something that students definitely would enjoy.

-As an aside, Flip-Flop Melodies is only one of seven volumes of duos I have written for the violin and cello.
+As an aside, Flip-Flop Melodies is only one of many volumes of duos I have written for the violin and cello.
 Christopher Rex has been kind to write a Foreword for each of the seven volumes.

 It was fun to try to come up with a title that described the book, and I thought that a kid might come up with something like Flip-Flop Melodies.
 I decided this name would be appropriate, since I was targeting kids.